Early life of Joseph Smith: Moroni and the golden plates

 According to Smith, the plates "had the appearance of gold", and were:

 six inches wide and eight inches long and not quite so thick as common tin.
 They were filled with engravings, in Ancient Egyptian characters and bound together in a volume, as the leaves of a book with three rings running through the whole.
 The volume was something near six inches in thickness, a part of which was sealed.
 The characters on the unsealed part were small, and beautifully engraved.
 The whole book exhibited many marks of antiquity in its construction and much skill in the art of engraving.

 Smith refused to allow anyone, including his family, to view the plates directly.
 Some people, however, were allowed to heft them or feel them through a cloth.
 At first, he reportedly kept the plates in a chest under the hearth in his parents' home.
 Fearing it might be discovered, however, Smith hid the chest under the floor boards of his parents' old log home nearby.
 Later, he said he took the plates out of the chest, left the empty chest under the floor boards, and hid the plates in a barrel of flax, not long before the location of the empty box was discovered and the place ransacked by Smith's former treasure-seeking associates, who had enlisted one of the men's sisters to find that location by looking in her seer stone.

 Move to Harmony Township, Pennsylvania

-Joseph Smith's intention was to keep the box reportedly containing the golden plates safe from his Palmyra neighbors while he dictated a translation of the book's reputed contents, which he would then publish.
+Joseph Smith's intention was to write the Book of Mormon which he would then publish.
 To do so, however, he needed an investment of money, and at the time he was penniless.
 Therefore, Smith sent his mother to the home of Martin Harris, a local landowner said at the time to be worth about $8,000 to $10,000.